Kawan-Usaha/Kawan-Usaha-LLM/README.md

 Ensure that you follow these instructions precisely to establish the necessary environment for performing LLM inference using FastChat.

+To access the functionality of our Language Model (LLM) via an API, we provide comprehensive documentation in the form of a Postman API documentation.
+This documentation contains detailed instructions on how to utilize the LLM API, specifically through the "Chatting" request.
+You can access this documentation by referring to the link provided: [Postman API documentation](https://documenter.getpostman.com/view/19722967/2s93m1Z4X2).

+It is important to note that the LLM API is accessed through HTTP.
+In order to ensure secure communication between the mobile application and the LLM, the Cloud Computing division has implemented a reverse proxy configuration.
+This configuration establishes an additional layer of security by enabling the connection to be transmitted over HTTPS, safeguarding the integrity and confidentiality of the data being exchanged.
 ## Additional Notes

 ### No Fine-tuning (training) on the LLM?